delph-in/pydelphin/README.md

 ## Installation and Requirements

 pyDelphin is developed for [Python 3](http://python.org/download/).
-At this time, no third-party libraries are necessary.
+The [NetworkX](http://networkx.github.io/) library is necessary for the MRS package.
+At this time, no other third-party libraries are necessary.

 Likely pyDelphin does not need to be installed to be used.
 You can adjust `PYTHONPATH` to include the pyDelphin directory, or copy the